baublet/w8mngr-legacy/README.md

 ## Demo

-When the demo is online, you can view it at (the AWS link)[http://w8mngr.nq8c4qzfar.us-east-1.elasticbeanstalk.com/].
+When the demo is online, you can view it at [the AWS link](http://w8mngr.nq8c4qzfar.us-east-1.elasticbeanstalk.com/).

 ## Contributing